worldline Direct

 • countryCode

-• isRecurring – an indication of whether the payment is a single payment or a recurring payment.
+• isRecurring – an indication of whether the payment is a single payment or a Card On File.

 This object: